 What is concrete made of?
-In its simplest form, it’s made of three basic ingredients.
-The mixture includes water, aggregate, and cement.
+It’s a mix of three simple, yet essential ingredients: water, aggregate, and cement.

-These ingredients then create the most versatile material on Earth.
-So much so, that concrete has become the most widely used construction material on Earth.
+Now, these basic components team up to create the most adaptable material on Earth.
+So adaptable, in fact, that concrete takes the crown as the most widely used construction material across the globe.

 What is concrete?

 Imagine a liquid that magically hardens into a ridiculously strong, rock-like substance when it dries.
 That’s concrete in a nutshell!

 First, let’s clear up a common confusion: cement and concrete are not the same thing.
 Cement is actually just a key ingredient in making concrete.